mitre/docs-mitre-inspec/templates/baseline_readme.md

     NOTE: This is for situations where the user needs to provide attribute configurations, credentials, etc. to inspec (e.g., rsa archer instance, database, etc.) so it knows what to target.
-Projects should provide inspec.yml attributes configured to default values (i.e. controls should be written to use these attributes).

 The following attributes must be configured in an attributes file for the profile to run correctly.
 More information about InSpec attributes can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).